BlazingBeskar/TwitchatKickSender/README.md

-# Kick-Twitchat.fr Chat Integration
+# Kick-OBS Chat Integration

-This project integrates Kick chat messages with OBS Studio using the OBS WebSocket API.
+This project integrates Kick chat messages with Twitchat using the OBS WebSocket API.
 It listens to chat messages from a Kick channel and sends them to OBS as custom events, enabling dynamic interactions during live streams.

 **Credit is Appreciated but not required, Happy Streaming!**

 ## Features

 - **Kick Chat Integration**: Reads chat messages from a specified Kick channel.
-- **Twitchat WebSocket Connection**: Sends custom events to twitchat.fr, enabling on-screen overlays and notifications.
+- **OBS WebSocket Connection**: Sends the Kick Chat messages to Twitchat, enabling easier multi-streaming.
-- **Dynamic Messaging**: Supports custom user names, avatars, and message styles for twitchat events.
+- **Dynamic Messaging**: Supports custom user names, logos and message styles for chat messages.
-- **Reconnection Logic**: Automatically attempts to reconnect to twitchat API if the connection is lost.
+- **Reconnection Logic**: Automatically attempts to reconnect to OBS WebSocket if the connection is lost.

 ## Requirements